-Without an emergency fund, little problems can turn into big, expensive, ongoing disasters and you may miss out on opportunities.
-You can also end up deeper in debt or in even more dire circumstances—all because you couldn’t fall back on even a small cash cushion.
+Sometimes little problems turn into big, expensive, ongoing disasters.
+Stocking away some money for a rainy day is the ultimate safety net, the padding that protects all your other financial goals and creates financial security.
+Without an emergency fund, you can end up deeper in debt or in even more dire circumstances—all because you couldn’t fall back on even a small cash cushion.

-According to a recent survey from Bankrate.com, 57% of Americans don’t have enough cash to cover an $500 unexpected expense.
+According to a recent survey from Bankrate.com, 57% of Americans don’t have enough cash to cover a $500 unexpected expense.
 And among those respondents who said they could handle a $500 crisis, 21% said they would have to put such an emergency on a credit card, while another 20% reported that they’d cut back on other expenses to come up with the cash, and 11% said they’d be forced to hit up family or friends to come up with the money.

 Those are sobering numbers.
 The good news is that even your most modest effort to save can be enough to create an emergency fund that will get you out of the financial bumps and bruises that eventually will come up.

 Still, $500 is quite a bit less than the standard financial advice, which is to save up three- to- six months’ worth of take-home pay to deal with a financial crisis.
 Since the Great Recession, other experts have upped their recommendation to eight months’ of take-home pay.

 If you don’t have any kind of significant emergency savings, you’ll probably want to make building this rainy-day fund your first financial priority.
-While you certainly have other objectives—paying off credit cards or student loans, buying a house, saving for retirement or even taking a vacation—the lack of an emergency fund jeopardizes all those goals.
+While you may have other objectives—paying off credit cards or student loans, buying a house, saving for retirement or even taking a vacation—the lack of an emergency fund jeopardizes all those goals.

 If, for example, you decide to put all your extra money toward paying off credit card debt, what happens if you break a tooth and have to make an emergency trip to the dentist?
 Without cash in the bank, that expense will go on your credit card, putting you deeper in debt.
 Or say you start aggressively saving in a retirement fund at work.

 Instead, it might be a good idea to make lower payments on your debts (ensuring you cover any minimums), put your other money goals on hold for a while, forgo most luxuries, and start building your own financial safety net.

-How to Build It
+How to Build an Emergency Fund

-Instead, set up a savings account at your bank or one of the many online banks and have the money automatically deducted from your bank account every week or after every paycheck.
+Set up a savings account at your bank or one of the many online banks and have the money automatically deducted from your bank account every week or after every paycheck.
 Often times if you have direct deposit through your employer, you can also set it up so a certain percentage goes to a savings account.

 You can start small, with as little as 2% of your take-home pay.
 For someone making $45,000 a year, that’s about $12 a week after taxes.
 But, after just six months, you’ll have more than $300, plus any interest you earn.
-After that, you can increase your savings rate by another 1% or 2% every year or six months, or add half of any raises you receive.
-Even better: do both.
+After that, you can increase your savings rate by another 1% or 2% every year or six months, or add half of any raises that you receive.
+Even better—do both.

 Then, look for ways to add irregular, additional deposits, whether that’s half the cash left in your wallet when you get to payday, the refunds from your returnable bottles, or all the change in your purse at the end of the week.
 Putting a jar, small box or plastic bowl on your dresser for your spare cash helps you see your progress, and reminds you to keep adding to your fund.

-Keep It Liquid
+Keep Your Emergency Fund Liquid

 Because this is money for unexpected circumstances, you don’t want to lock it up in any kind of account where you can’t get to it in a day or two.
 That means long-term savings vehicles such as certificates of deposit, retirement accounts or savings bonds are out.
 You also want to avoid investments, such as stocks or mutual funds, which can lose value, usually at a time when the economy is in crisis and you could be financially vulnerable.

 Instead, you want a bank savings account or money market savings account.
 These vehicles are government insured, highly liquid and easy to access.
 You won’t earn a lot of interest —the best you can do these days is about 1.3% interest at the most competitive online banks—but that’s not the point.
-The point is that you can afford the $200 simple repair to your water heater before it completely fails and turns into a $1,500 mess.
+The point is that you can afford the $200 for the simple repair of your water heater before it completely fails and turns into a $1,500 mess.

 The definition of an “emergency” never includes anything you can wrap or wear, or that requires packing suntan lotion.
 “FOMO”—Fear Of Missing Out—isn’t ever an acceptable reason.

 Obviously, losing your job is going to be the ultimate reason to turn to your emergency fund, but even then you want to take out as little as possible.
 Trim all your expenses, clip coupons, stop eating out and postpone any purchases you can.

 If your cell phone dies, think about putting it on a payment plan instead of drawing down your emergency fund to make an outright purchase of a new one.
 If you need to fly home for a family emergency, ask if there is a relative with lots of frequent-flier miles who can buy your ticket.
 Whenever possible, look at other options to find money or finance an expense before depleting your emergency fund.

 At other times, you’ll have no choice.
 Maybe it’s a medical emergency for you, a family member or a pet.
-Maybe it’s a repair to the car you depend on for your job, or there’s damage to your home, such as a leaky roof or broken furnace.
+Maybe it’s a repair to the car you depend on for your job, or there’s damage to your home—such as a leaky roof or broken furnace.
 If it’s something that can wait, try to save or look for alternatives.

-Even in a real emergency, try to avoid completely drawing down your emergency fund to $0.
+Even in a real emergency, try to avoid completely drawing down your emergency fund to zero.
 Just having a little bit of cash left helps motivate you to rebuild your account, and protects you if something else bad comes along.